 1.1.
-Background.
+Background

-Coffey understands that Mirvac Real Estate Pty Ltd is requesting this inspection to maintain and update records for the site in accordance with NSW Work Health and Safety Regulation 2017 and the NSW Code of Practice How to Manage and Control Asbestos in the Workplace (2019).
+Coffey understands that Mirvac Real Estate Pty Ltd is requesting this inspection to maintain and update records for the site in accordance with VIC Occupational Health and Safety Regulations 2017 and the VIC Compliance code: Managing asbestos in workplaces (2019).